 Laws and Customs

 Most social norms that are understood in other cultures are completely disregarded by Har’pies unless they aid in wasteland survival.
 This has lead to the land appearing quite lawless.
 However, Har’pies do have a set of rules they follow.
-Some are law, while some are simply customs or common sense, but most are followed without question.
+Some are law, while some are simply customs or common sense, but most are followed honourably.

-It is illegal to kill the Prophet’s child, as you leave the entire wasteland at risk if there are no heirs.
-If the Prophet dies without children there is no legitimate heir to take their place, and the wasteland will be leaderless and risk dying out.
+It is illegal to kill the mala’kala’s child, as you leave the entire wasteland at risk if there are no heirs.
+If the mala’kala dies without children there is no legitimate heir to take their place, and the wasteland will be leaderless and risk dying out.
 The only time you can kill the child of the mala’kala is in a publicly accepted Gra’gahoo da.

 Food is one of the most important resources in the Heck’ne; to deny your family of food shows neglect and bad leadership.
 By taking on the role of troop leader, you have become the caregiver for your troop and your family’s needs should always come before your own personal needs.
 Honourably, you should die before your family suffers needlessly.
 This rule is especially important during famine when the family’s survival is most challenged and many troop leaders will give up their lives to feed their family with their bodies.

-• Orphaned children shall remain orphans.
+• Orphaned children must remain orphans.

 This law is believed to have started with attempts to adopt unhatched eggs; only to never see the children born.
 It became understood that abandoned children and eggs were abandoned for a reason; this slowly turned into the belief it is disrespectful to adopt the children of others as your own.
 Survival in the loss of family, whether through death or abandonment, shows a great strength from the orphan.
-To treat them with pity is one of the greatest disrespects one can give a warrior; this was the knowledge that finalised the law that orphans may be fed and protected, but not treated as kin.
+To treat them with pity is one of the greatest disrespects one can give a warrior; this was the knowledge that finalised the law that orphans must be fed and protected, but not treated as one’s own children.

 • Defend all children from spider venom and sabre teeth; even those that aren’t your own.